OB44G:

 Biogeochemical Cycling and Metabolic Flexibility in the Lower Oceanic Crust (653576)

 Virginia P Edgcomb1, Paraskevi Mara2, Jiangtao Li3, Florence Schubotz4, Gaetan Burgaud5, Jason B Sylvan6, Frieder Klein7, David J. Beaudoin2, Shu Ying Wee8, Maxence Quemener9, Donna K Blackman10 and Lara A.E.
-Meyer4, (1)Woods Hole Oceanographic Institution, Geology and Geophysics Department, Woods Hole, United States, (2)Woods Hole Oceanographic Institution, Woods Hole, MA, United States, (3)Tongji University, School of Ocean and Earth Science, Shanghai, China, (4)MARUM - University of Bremen, Bremen, Germany, (5)Somerville, MA, United States, (6)Texas A&M University, Oceanography, College Station, United States, (7)Woods Hole Oceanographic Inst., Woods Hole, MA, United States, (8)Texas A&M University College Station, Oceanography, College Station, TX, United States, (9)University of Brest, LUBEM (Laboratory of Biodiversity and Microbial Ecology), Plouzané, France, (10)University of California Santa Cruz, Santa Cruz, United States
+Meyer4, (1)Woods Hole Oceanographic Institution, Geology and Geophysics Department, Woods Hole, United States, (2)Woods Hole Oceanographic Institution, Woods Hole, MA, United States, (3)Tongji University, State Key Laboratory of Marine Geology, Shanghai, China, (4)MARUM - University of Bremen, Bremen, Germany, (5)Somerville, MA, United States, (6)Texas A&M University, Oceanography, College Station, United States, (7)Woods Hole Oceanographic Inst., Woods Hole, MA, United States, (8)Texas A&M University College Station, Oceanography, College Station, TX, United States, (9)University of Brest, LUBEM (Laboratory of Biodiversity and Microbial Ecology), Plouzané, France, (10)University of California Santa Cruz, Earth and Planetary Sciences, Santa Cruz, United States

 Linking extracellular enzymes to phylogeny indicates a predominately particle-associated lifestyle of deep-sea prokaryotes (643137)